dbworth/NXT-ROS/README.md

 **Install dependencies:**

-NXT-Python v1.1.2 is automatically installed when the `nxt_python` package is first compiled.
+NXT-Python v1.2.0 is automatically installed in the `/src` directory of the `nxt_python` package when we run `rosmake`.

 You can install the other dependencies using the Ubuntu Package Manager or ROSdep:
 > $ sudo apt-get install ros-fuerte-ros-comm ros-fuerte-common-msgs ros-fuerte-joystick-drivers ros-fuerte-visualization ros-fuerte-navigation